RandomOrg/JSON-RPC-Python/README.rst

     ...
     [1, 4, 6, 9, 10]

+Note that caches don't support signed responses as it is assumed that clients using the signing features want full control over the serial numbering of responses.

-Finally, it is possible to request live results as-soon-as-possible and without serialization, however this may be more prone to timeout failures as the client must obey the server backoff times if requests are sent too frequently:
+Finally, it is possible to request live results as-soon-as-possible and without serialization, however this may be more prone to timeout failures as the client must obey the server's advisory delay times if requests are sent too frequently:

 .. code-block:: pycon